Cape Class Patrol Boats, Australia

 Austal was awarded a $350m contract in August 2011 for eight new Cape Class patrol boats.
 Under the contract, Austal will provide design, construction and in-service support for the vessels.

 The keel for the first Cape Class patrol boat was laid in June 2012 at Henderson shipyard in Western Australia.
-The vessel is expected to be delivered in March 2013 and the entire fleet is scheduled to be operational by September 2015.
+The vessel was launched in January 2013 and was named as Cape St George in March 2013.
+Keel-laying of the second vessel was hosted in January 2013 and the vessel is under construction.
+The keel for the third Cape Class patrol boat was laid in August 2013 and the entire fleet is scheduled to be operational by September 2015.

 The Cape Class patrol boats will be named after eight capes in Australia: Cape St George, Cape Byron, Cape Nelson, Cape Sorell, Cape Jervis, Cape Leveque, Cape Wessel and Cape York.